graded-cs-resources/processing_balls_snowflakes_bubbles_template/README.md

 You should approach the project in the following order:

+1) Read the `Sketch.java` file to understand how a processing sketch works.

-1) Read the `Ball.java` file to understand how the `Ball `class works and all of the methods you have to interact with it.
+2) Read the `Ball.java` file to understand how the `Ball `class works and all of the methods you have to interact with it.
+Maybe leave some (non-documentation) comments for yourself to understand it (this is the equivalent of TAPping code!)

-2) In `Sketch.java` add code to create and draw four different balls, all with different sizes and colors, by using the `Ball` class appropriately.
+3) In `Sketch.java` add code to create and draw four different balls, all with different sizes and colors, by using the `Ball` class appropriately.

-3) Go to `Bubble.java`, remove the comment that surrounds the entire class to enable it, and complete the class.
+4) Go to `Bubble.java`, remove the comment that surrounds the entire class to enable it, and complete the class.
 There are hints in the comments, and since bubbles are pretty similar to balls, you should be able to use the `Ball` class to help you with this process.

-4) In `Sketch.java`, add the code to get your four bubbles working.
+5) In `Sketch.java`, add the code to get your four bubbles working.

-5) Open `Snowflake.java`, remove the comment that surrounds the entire class to enable it, and complete the class.
+6) Open `Snowflake.java`, remove the comment that surrounds the entire class to enable it, and complete the class.
 This one is much less complete, with only the `draw()` method provided.
 You will need to figure out the rest of the class yourself, again using `Ball` and `Bubble` to help you out.

-6) In `Sketch.java`, add code to get your four snowflakes working.
+7) In `Sketch.java`, add code to get your four snowflakes working.

-7) Go to Google Classroom and complete the design documentation for the base level project.
+8) Go to Google Classroom and complete the design documentation for the base level project.

 Once you have completed all of these tasks, you have created a project that can earn a proficient.